fergald/explainer-bfcache-ccns/README.md

   (CCNS on response)
 - none of the "always used" signals are present

+### Timeout

+Chrome's current timeout for BFCache entries is 10 minutes.
+WebKit and Mozilla have longer timeouts, up to 45 minutes.
+We proprose that a CCNS page
+should not be restored after 3 minutes.
+This is to address the fact that

+- CCNS may be used for freshness rather than for protecting sensitive information
+- access to sensitive information may be revoked at the server side without any signal to the browser

 #### Proprosed approach

 We propose to allow a CCNS main frame